topeogunleye/porfolio-v2/README.md

 ## Developer Portfolio Website
-This is the second version of my Web Developer Portfolio created with HTML/CSS, and CSS animations.
+This is the second version of my Web Developer Portfolio created with HTML/CSS, CSS animations and JavaScript.

 ## Project Specifications

 - Uses plain HTML/CSS
 - Uses CSS animations
-- No use of javascript
+- use of javascript for the navbar

 [live demo](https://topev2.netlify.app/)